photo/documentation/docs/faq/Plans.markdown

 ## My business’s photo needs go far beyond what your plans currently provide.
 Can we make a customized plan?
 Absolutely.
 Email us at <a href="mailto:support@trovebox.com">support@trovebox.com</a> and we’ll talk.

-## I've heard that Pro accounts are no longer being offered.
+## I've heard that free and Pro accounts are no longer being offered.
 What does that mean for me?
-As of 25 October 2013, new Unlimited Pro accounts are no longer available for purchase.
-Current Pro accounts will continue to be honored and renewed at the same $29.99 per year rate.
+As of 25 October 2013, new free and Unlimited Pro accounts are no longer available.
+Existing free and Pro accounts will continue to be honored.
+Pro accounts will continue to be renewed at the same $29.99 per year rate.

 ## What did Trovebox Pro account holders receive?
 Pro account holders received:

 * Unlimited photo uploads (Compare to 100 photos/month for free users)
 * Import your photos from Flickr, Facebook, and Instagram.
-* Switch where you store your photos as many times as you wish
+* <a href="https://trovebox.com/migrate">Switch where you store your photos</a> as many times as you wish
 * Give multiple users access on your account without giving them your password
 * Top level domain support at yourdomain.com